mo4rahman/reddit-email-notifications/README.md

 #
 # I then send myself an email to get a notification of these posts that have the criteria I am searching for

+testing what this line looks like, vs. having a hash tag in the beginning.